SuperUserNameMan/LGTISP/readme.md

 This means that 1KB of EEPROM will use 2KB of flash, 2KB will use 4KB, etc, and also that the last 2 bytes of every 1024 bytes pages will contain a code.

 So on 1024 bytes, only 1022 are actually available, and the 2 lasts ones will be overwritten by the LGT8F328p.

+## Workaround to dump content of EEPROM greater than 1KB :

+As mentioned many times, LGT8F328p emulates EEPROM using Flash memory.

+By default its size is set to 1KB, but it can be changed to 2Kb, 4KB or 8KB.

+And because the ISP pretend to be connected to an ATmega328p, AVRdude will not allow to dump EEPROM greater than 1024.

+To workaround this limiation, the `write eeprom 1023 0x??` command can be used to tell to the ISP which 1KB page of the EEPROM will be dumped, and what is the size of the emulated EEPROM.

+The EEPROM address 1023 (or 0x3ff) is the address of the last byte of the 1KB page.
+As mentioned previously, the 2 last bytes of each 1KB page are read-only anyway, because they are used by the EEPROM controller to store a magic number.
+So we can use this address safely to tell to the ISP which 1KB page of the EEPROM we want to dump, and what is the size of this EEPROM.

+When the data sent to this address is written in hexadecimal, the left quartet contains the page number (from 0 to 7), and the right quartet contains the size of the EEPROM.

+Example :

+`write eeprom 1023 0x04` will select page 0 of a 4KB EEPROM.

+`write eeprom 1023 0x38` will select page 3 of a 8KB EEPROM.

+`dump eeprom 0 1024` will displays the content according to these parameters.

+By default, the ISP consider the eeprom is 1KB. (which is equivalent to `write eeprom 1023 0x01`.)

 ## reference